Guides & How To's

 You may have heard of the cryptocurrency bitcoin before?
 Bitcoin is powered by blockchain technology and uses blockchain to facilitate payment transactions over an open network using an encrypted format, which doesn’t expose the identity of the bitcoin owner.

 Bitcoin promotes the anonymity of payments, by disguising the user’s identity through “hashes” and was the first example of blockchain technology in action.
-The digital payment system allows for peer-to-peer payments to be made without the need for a “middleman” to facilitate the payment.
+The digital payment system enables users to make peer-to-peer payments without needing a “middleman” to facilitate the transaction.

 But Blockchain isn’t Private – is it Safe to use?